 Deploy a Hugo site

 Hugo is a tool for generating static sites, written in Go.
-It's incredibly fast and has great high-level, flexible primitives for managing your content using Markdown and JSON.
+It is incredibly fast and has great high-level, flexible primitives for managing your content using Markdown and JSON.

-In this guide, you'll create a new Hugo application and deploy it using Cloudflare Pages.
-We'll be the
+In this guide, you will create a new Hugo application and deploy it using Cloudflare Pages.
+You will use the

 hugo CLI to create a new Hugo site.